-Europeans scramble to salvage Iran deal after Trump reneges
+Europeans scramble to save Iran deal after Trump reneges

 In a harbinger of what could be in store, Trump’s new ambassador to Germany said German businesses should halt their activities in Iran immediately.

-French Finance Minister Bruno Le Maire said Trump’s decision was a mistake and that the United States should not consider itself the world’s “economic policeman”.
+French Finance Minister Bruno Le Maire said the United States should not consider itself the world’s “economic policeman”.

-European companies including carmaker PSA (PEUP.PA), plane manufacturer Airbus (AIR.PA) and Siemens (SIEGn.DE) said they were keeping a close watch on the situation.
+European companies including carmaker PSA (PEUP.PA), plane manufacturer Airbus (AIR.PA) and engineering group Siemens (SIEGn.DE) said they were keeping a close eye on the situation.

-In Tehran, the speaker of the Iranian parliament mocked Trump, saying he was not fit for his job.

-“Trump does not have the mental capacity to deal with issues,” speaker Ali Larijani told the assembly.
-Larijani comes from one of the most prominent political families in Iran and often acts as a diplomatic envoy.
+On his official website, Khamenei said Trump’s announcement of his decision had been “silly and superficial”, adding: “He had maybe more than 10 lies in his comments.”

-Members of parliament burned a U.S. flag and a symbolic copy of the Iran deal, known officially as the Joint Comprehensive Plan of Action (JCPOA), as a session of parliament began.
-They also chanted “Death to America”.
+Lawmakers in parliament burned a U.S. flag and a symbolic copy of the deal, known officially as the Joint Comprehensive Plan of Action (JCPOA), and chanted “Death to America!”.

-General Mohammad Baqeri, the chief of staff of Iran’s military, said Iran had not had to sign the deal.

-“But that arrogant country (America) did not even stand by its signature,” the Islamic Republic News Agency (IRNA) quoted him as saying.
+President Hassan Rouhani, a reformist who had hoped that the deal would boost living standards in Iran, struck a more pragmatic tone in a televised speech, saying Iran would negotiate with European countries, China and Russia.

-Trump’s decision intensifies the strain on the trans-Atlantic alliance since he took office 16 months ago.
+Trump’s decision adds to the strain on the transatlantic alliance since he took office 16 months ago.
 One by one, European leaders came to Washington and tried to meet his demands, while pleading with him to preserve the deal.

 The Trump administration kept the door open to negotiating another deal with allies, but it is far from clear whether the Europeans would pursue that option or be able to convince Iran to accept it.

-The leaders of Britain, Germany and France, signatories to the deal along with China and Russia, said in a joint statement that Trump’s decision was a cause for “regret and concern.”
+The leaders of Britain, Germany and France, signatories to the deal along with China and Russia, said in a joint statement that Trump’s decision was a cause for “regret and concern”.

-China said it regretted the move.
-Its foreign ministry said Beijing would safeguard the deal and called on all relevant parties “to assume a responsible attitude”.
+China’s foreign ministry said Beijing would defend the deal and urged parties “to assume a responsible attitude”.

 A Western diplomat was more pointed.